portel-dev/photon/README.md

     return this._helperMethod();
   }

-  // Private helper (NOT a tool) async _helperMethod() {
+  // Private helper (NOT exposed) async _helperMethod() {
-    return "This won't be exposed as a tool";
+    return "Internal logic only";
   }
 }
 ```